louisliuwei/FPGA-Design-Flow-using-Vivado/lab1.md

     </p>
     This process will have generated a **lab1.bit** file under the **impl\_1** directory in the **lab1.runs** directory.
 5. Select the *Open Hardware Manager* option and click **OK**.
-    The Hardware Manager window will open indicating “unconnected” status.
+    The Hardware Manager window will open indicating *unconnected* status.
 6. Click on the **Open target** link.
     <p align="center">
     <img src ="./images/lab1/Fig44.png">